-In today’s article, you will find out how to increase sales on the restaurant website, which sales channel generates the most orders and which the highest delivery costs.
+In today’s article, you will find out how to increase sales on your restaurant website, which sales channel generates the most orders and which creates the highest delivery costs.
 Based on data from several hundred restaurants specializing in deliveries, we have prepared a report on the latest trends in gastronomy!

-According to Papu.io data, as many as 58% of people ordering food, do it online.
-Despite the popularity of online orders, many restaurateurs complain about the lack of traffic on their website.
-There can be many reasons for this: poorly made and not very intuitive site, no promotional campaigns, poor google positioning, etc.
+According to Papu.io data, as many as 58% of people ordering food do it online.
+Despite the popularity of online orders, many restaurateurs complain about the lack of traffic on their websites.
+There can be many reasons for this: a poorly executed and not very intuitive site, no promotional campaigns, and poor google positioning, to name but a few.

 Which sales channel generates the most orders?

-Data covering more than 100 restaurants shows that only 14,09% of customers choose the restaurant’s website when ordering food for delivery.
-The telephone, very popular just a few years ago, is slowly beginning to lose its star status, in favor of platforms intermediating between the customer and the restaurant, which choose 44,08% of people.
+Data covering more than 100 restaurants shows that only 14.09% of customers choose a restaurant’s website when ordering food delivery.
+The telephone, very popular just a few years ago, is slowly beginning to lose its star status, in favor of platforms intermediating between the customer and the restaurant, which is chosen by 44.08% of people.

 Portals charge restaurants for every dish ordered through their website.
-Commissions range from 10%, up to 35%.
-In the face of the unusual situation and the difficulties faced by the restaurants due to the outbreak of the coronavirus, some platforms decided to give up the commission on take-away orders.
-However, the data we collected shows that “lending a helping hand” to restaurant owners was only symbolic, as 99,3% of dishes were ordered in delivery.
+Commissions range from 10% up to 35%.
+In the face of this unusual situation and the difficulties faced by restaurants due to the outbreak of the coronavirus, some platforms have decided not to charge commission on takeaway orders collected by customers.
+However, our data shows that “lending a helping hand” to restaurant owners was only symbolic, as 99.3% of dishes were ordered for delivery.

-The gesture was aimed solely at building a positive image among platform users, not at actually relieving the restaurant.
+The gesture was aimed solely at building a positive image among platform users, not at relieving restaurants’ burden.

 How do customers pay for food?

 The method of payment for food varies depending on the sales channel.
-The vast majority – 80,7% of users of “Marketplace” (platforms for ordering food online) prefer to pay for food before a courier knocks on their door.
+The vast majority – 80.7% of users of “Marketplace” (platforms for ordering food online) prefer to pay for food before the courier knocks on their door.
 Others pay in cash, and only 1.4% choose a card.

-The situation is different if we look at payments through the restaurant’s website.
+The situation is different if we look at payments made through a restaurant website.
 66.3% of customers decide to pay online.
-People who have not decided to make a payment before delivery, equally often choose a card (18, 6%) as cash (15, 1%).
+People who have not decided to make a payment before delivery choose a card (18.6%) as often as cash (15.1%).

-When it comes to telephone orders, only 56,1% of all orders are deliveries.
-The rest of the dishes are ordered on-site or take-away.
-Half of the people – 50.5% – choose to pay by card, 40.7% prefer cash, and the others pay before the arrival of the courier (e.g. their company pays for dinner, pay a monthly invoice, etc.).
+When it comes to telephone orders, only 56.1% of all orders are deliveries.
+The rest of the dishes are to be eaten on-site or collected by customers.
+Half of the people – 50.5% – choose to pay by card, 40.7% prefer cash, and the others pay before the courier’s arrival (e.g. their company pays for dinner, they have a monthly subscription, etc.).